Solvexa505/Solvexa-Profile/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Solvexa License.